What kinds of spiders can you find in Alabama?

 - Some species have 8 eyes, while others only have 6 eyes.

-Well, it’s most likely the Cellar Spider!
+Well, it’s most likely a Cellar Spider!
 These long, thin, and delicate arachnids are commonly found in Alabama in homes and buildings.
-Every time I clean my basement with a vacuum, a few of these spiders end up getting sucked inside.
+Whenever I clean my basement with a vacuum, a few of these spiders always seem to get sucked inside.

 Cellar Spider Range Map